MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Project budget

-A project budget is the total projected costs needed to complete a project over a defined period of time.
-It's used to estimate what the costs of the project will be for every phase of the project.
-Creating a project budget is a critical part of the project planning process.
-The project budget will include such things as labor costs, material procurement costs and operating costs.
-It's not a static document, and it can be reviewed and revived throughout the project.
+A project budget is the total projected costs that are needed to complete a project over a defined period of time.
+It's used to estimate the project costs for every phase of the project.
+Creation of a project budget is a critical part of the project planning process.
+The project budget includes such things as labor costs, material procurement costs, and operating costs.
+It isn't a static document but can be reviewed and revised throughout the project.

 ### Project contract